 Each of these levels corresponds to the different segments of the nondurable goods industry with which different applications are suitable for business development.

-The bottom line is that the renovation and optimization of existing processes are more important than ever—which is where powerful software applications and management practices are in need.
+The bottom line is that the renovation and optimization of existing processes are more important than ever—which is where powerful software applications and management practices are needed.

-The broad information industry includes most of the Internet-based data distribution platforms, media outlets, and publishing.
+The broad information industry includes most Internet-based data distribution platforms, media outlets, and publishing.
+And implementing a BPM software can resolve integral problems for every organization.

 Data embargo for press releases, hiring talent, managing journalistic efforts across the globe, monitoring myriads of data sources for the latest news, aggregating humongous loads of data, handling data centers and data replication systems, and peering up with most of the aforementioned ecosystems tends to be a software-first job in many places.